-The loan is secured by way of first charge created by hypothecation of vehicles of the Company.
-The loan is repayable in 60 monthly instalments of Rs.
-0.14 lakhs each commencing from June 2014.
+The loan is secured by way of first charge created by hypothecation of movable property, plant and equipment and current assets of the Company excluding vehicles both present and future.
+The loan is repayable in 12 structured quarterly instalments commencing from December 2021, i.e., after the moratorium period of 12 months.